 - Employers are legally bound to pay employee benefits, but in return, they enjoy limited liability because employees cannot sue them.

-What types of injuries qualify for workers’ compensation?
+What types of injuries qualify for workers’ compensation benefits in Charlotte?

 According to the Bureau of Labor Statistics (BLS), 1,157,410 employees sustained a work injury serious enough to miss days at work in 2014.
 Workers had to miss work an average of nine days because of their injury, a substantial amount of downtime, the BLS reports.